opentable/otj-pg-embedded/README.md

   * More maintainable and secure (you can pull docker images you trust, instead of trusting our tarballs running in your security context)
   * Trivial to do a build oneself based on the official Postgres image adding extensions, setup scripts etc. - see https://github.com/docker-library/docs/blob/master/postgres/README.md for details.
 * **Admittedly, a few disadvantages**
   * Slower than running a tarball (2-5x slower).
+This can add up a lot with many tests.
+You can work around this by changing the lifecycle, but then you have tests that are possibly non reproducible if they modify the same tables.
   * A few API compatibility changes and options have probably disappeared.
 Feel free to submit PRs.
   * Docker in Docker can be dodgy to get running.
-(See below for one thing we discovered)
+(See below for some tips)

-See also `Alternatives Considered` - there are other alternartive approaches that you may find useful.
+See also `Alternatives Considered` - there are other alternative approaches that you may find useful.

 ## Before filing tickets.